Frequently Asked Questions

 What ages do you train?

-When it comes to youth athletes, Ashley generally works with 14 to 18 year olds.
+When it comes to youth athletes, Ashley generally works with 12 to 18 year olds.
 This age group has the maturity to commit to a program and the body mechanics to execute it.
-That said, Ashley is open to chatting with younger athletes to see if it’s a good fit.
-There are always exceptions to every rule.
+That said, Ashley is open to chatting with younger athletes (and non-athletes who just want to move!) to see if it’s a good fit.
+There are always exceptions, and she can adapt programs to be a better fit for kids ages 12 and under as well.

 Do you specialize in certain sports or demographics?

-Do your clients have to have prior experience with strength training?
+Do clients have to have prior experience with strength training and conditioning?

-No. Ashley has lots of experience working with beginners in the weight room and knows how to help a novice weight lifter feel comfortable and confident with their program.
+No. Ashley has lots of experience working with beginners in the weight room and knows how to help youth athletes and adult clients progress safely and confidently from foundational exercises to more advanced programing.
 That said, if a client does have prior experience, she will build a more advanced program so they feel challenged immediately and see great results.
 Really, it’s about meeting clients where they’re at and creating personalized programs to match their experience and goals.

-Ashley sees 1:1 clients and host teammate sessions in a sports-focused clinic in Southwest Portland called Village Movement Health.
-She can also work with clients in a home gym, depending on the location and set up.
+Ashley sees 1:1 clients and hosts teammate training sessions in her home gym in the Wilson Park neighborhood, near Ida B. Wells High School.
+She can also work with clients in their home gym, depending on the location and set up.

 What’s Ashley’s training style?

-Warm, encouraging and approachable - but you can bet that Ashley will hold you accountable to your goals and call you out when you’re falling short of your potential.
+Warm and encouraging, and firm.
+Ashley will be your biggest supporter but you can bet she’ll also hold you accountable to your goals, push you outside your comfort zone and gently call you out when you’re doing less than she knows you’re capable of.
 You’ll work hard in your sessions, and feel supported every step of the way.

 What kind of equipment will we be using?

-Ashley focuses on functional fitness that supports the way you move in your sport and through life, which means we use free weights, resistance bands, barbells and kettlebells to help you build strength, speed and resilience.
-We don’t do work on machines but Ashley can suggest machine-based exercises for you to do on your own if you want to supplement with machine exercises outside of our sessions.
+Ashley focuses on functional fitness that supports the way you move in your sport and through life, which means we use free weights, resistance bands, barbells, cables and kettlebells to help you build strength, speed and resilience.
+We don’t do a lot of work on machines but Ashley can suggest machine-based exercises for you to do on your own if you want to supplement with machine exercises outside of our sessions.

 How quickly do clients see results?